tuomaseerola/music21/README.md

 # music21
 This folder contains [music21](http://web.mit.edu/music21/) teaching demos for sessions in Music and Science at Durham University.
 The best learning resource for [music21](http://web.mit.edu/music21/) are the music21 documentation pages.
 Start with [What is music21?](http://web.mit.edu/music21/doc/about/what.html) if you don't know what this `python` based tool is all about.

-This first session, titled [music21_demo.ipynb](https://github.com/tuomaseerola/music21/blob/master/music21_demo.ipynb) covers the basics of [Music21](http://web.mit.edu/music21/).
+This first session, titled [ScoreAnalysisTutorial.ipynb](https://github.com/tuomaseerola/music21/blob/master/ScoreAnalysisTutorial.ipynb) covers the basics of [Music21](http://web.mit.edu/music21/).
 It includes a short introduction, few words about the python and code blocks, and introduces the *learning tasks*.

-The second session, titled [key and tension analysis](https://github.com/tuomaseerola/emr/blob/main/Ch9_basic_analysis.ipynb) runs some well-known algorithm of music perception (Krumhansl-Scmuckler key-finding algorithm and Herremans & Chew tension algorithm).

 The second session, titled [corpus_demo.ipynb](https://github.com/tuomaseerola/music21/blob/master/corpus_demo.ipynb), will demonstrate how the build-in corpora can be used, searched and some simple features (e.g., key) of music can be extracted and tallied up.